Welcome to the fourth episode of the Boost Hospitality Podcast!

 Try sending out 10 emails to random guests.
 Give it a week.
 Then, contact me at email@example.com or on Twitter @BoostlyUK and let me know how many of your guests have responded and if you’ve got any bookings.

-If you want to check out my other hospitality marketing videos, click here.
+Check out my other hospitality marketing videos.